‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 More pertinently for today’s cinema, Fukunaga is also the first Bond director from the Netflix era of streaming.
 He is often pinned as the director of the first original Netflix-funded feature.
 Beasts of No Nation became one of the initial features that Netflix ventured into funding and showcasing.
 That path – and gamble – of original feature content that was bolstered by the early likes of Beasts of No Nation now sees directors such as Alfonso Cuaron, Martin Scorsese and the Coen Brothers bringing their newest feature work direct to Netflix.
 However, the same will not happen with Bond 25.
 007 is too much of a cinematic beast of many nations for that.

-However, as Bond steps into a new decade Fukunaga does mark the first OO7 director from a new era of film consumption and exhibition.
-If the markedly prime-hued and Black Mirror stylings of Maniac are anything to go by, Fukunaga’s Bond 25 could well feel, move and operate as a very contemporary, stylised and potentially wild movie.
+However, as Bond steps into a new decade Fukunaga does mark the first 007 director from a new era of film consumption and exhibition.
+If the markedly prime-hued and Black Mirror stylings of Maniac are anything to go by, Fukunaga’s No Time to Die could well feel, move and operate as a very contemporary, stylised and potentially wild movie.
 And the best Bond movies are always fiercely of-the-moment.
 And a bit off-centre.
 Not just in the tech, fashions and politics.
 But in the sense of movement, improvised visuals, cuts, palette and pace.
 If Bond films are set five minutes into the future, then maybe Fukunaga is the one to turn forward the clock.
-Whilst Bond 25 will no doubt not be a Trump, #MeToo or Brexit response (nor should it be), in these globally and nationally divisive times perhaps the way forward for James Bond is to make a film that is set beyond that.
+Whilst No Time to Die will no doubt not be a Trump, #MeToo or Brexit response (nor should it be), in these globally and nationally divisive times perhaps the way forward for James Bond is to make a film that is set beyond that.
 Engaging a brilliant writer like Phoebe Waller-Bridge (Killing Eve, Fleabag) is not about lazy nods to #MeToo or softening Bond’s blunt masculinity and predilections.
 It is about bringing a story economy and punch to Bond.

 This will still be a Bond film.
 This will still be an adventure.
 This will still be a stylish fantasy.
-The world might need a James Bond right now.
-But it might need a James Bond movie even more.
+The world might need a real James Bond right now.
+But it now needs a James Bond movie even more.

 ALBERT R BROCCOLI’s EON PRODUCTIONS LTD.